Christopher Jackson, Founder and CEO of Corvair.ai

 Composable Auditable Reasoning — Composable lenses and points of view, the SCAR scoring rubric, veto lenses, machine-readable audit trails, and the work graph — enabling structured, multi-dimensional assessment of AI reasoning quality.

-"When a bank asks 'why you and not Deloitte?' the answer is: Deloitte doesn't hold patents on agentic AI governance."
+"When a bank asks 'why you and not a management consultancy?' the answer is: they don't hold patents on agentic AI governance."

 Augmentation over automation.
 The goal is not to replace human judgment but to concentrate it — removing coordination overhead so that the thin but critically important layer of genuine human judgment can operate at the speed of AI.